Bill Glasson (golfer)

-William Lee Glasson, Jr. (born April 29, 1960) is an American professional golfer who won several tournaments on the PGA Tour.
+William Lee Glasson Jr. (born April 29, 1960) is an American professional golfer who won several tournaments on the PGA Tour.

+Early life and amateur career

-Glasson was born in Fresno, California.
+In 1960, Glasson was born in Fresno, California.
 He attended Oral Roberts University in Tulsa, Oklahoma where he was a member of the golf team – a two-time All-American.

+Professional career

-He turned pro in 1983 and led the PGA Tour for driving distance in 1984.
+In 1983, Glasson turned professional.
+He had success at 1983 PGA Tour Qualifying School and joined the PGA Tour.
+In 1984, he led the PGA Tour for driving distance.

 Glasson has enjoyed nine victories as a professional golfer: seven official PGA Tour events and two non-official events.
 His first win came at the 1985 Kemper Open.
 Trailing seven strokes behind the leader Larry Mize with 14 holes to play, Glasson made a 45-foot birdie putt on the 18th hole for a round of 66 to finish one stroke ahead of Mize and Corey Pavin.

-Glasson won a second Kemper Open in 1992.
+Glasson won a second Kemper Open in 1992 fending off a playoff challenge from John Daly.
 His best finish in a major is a tie for 4th place at the 1995 U.S. Open.
 Glasson has over 60 top-10 PGA Tour finishes and has earned more than $6.7 million in career earnings.
 He was featured in the top 50 of the Official World Golf Ranking.
 His last win on the Tour was in 1997 at the Las Vegas Invitational.

 Glasson experienced difficulty maintaining his PGA Tour privileges in his 40s, due in large part to medical problems.
 He needed to play some on the Nationwide Tour, where his best finish was 2nd place at the 2003 Northeast Pennsylvania Classic.
 Glasson has undergone at least 19 surgeries on various parts of his body including elbow, sinus, knee, lip, forearm and lower back.
 In 1994 Glasson said, "For me, breakfast is a bowl of Advil."

 He began playing on the Champions Tour after his 50th birthday on April 29, 2010.